mikch06/unbound-adblocker/README.md

 After that you can restart/reload unbound and all list entries are resolved by 0.0.0.0 .

-- Please add more lists if you want.
+- Please add more lists/url's if you like.

-This script WAS NOT originally written by me!
-I forked this repo from https://github.com/matijazezelj/unbound-adblock.
-Special thanks to the initiator of the update-hosts.sh script https://devinstechblog.com/block-ads-with-dns-in-opnsense/